To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 Networking really helps with backlinks – business website owners are more likely to link to you when they know you and understand your business.

-How to rank higher on Google using images
+How to Rank Higher on Google Using Images

 Google understands that images are important to humans and expects to see an image on any decent page or post.
-When a relevant image is included they’d rank the web page higher than one without.
+When a relevant image is included, they’d rank the web page higher than one without.

 That reinforces my point about a good experience for a human – that’s really the most important factor in ranking well.

-How to rank higher on Google using video
+How to Rank Higher on Google Using Video

 You’ll find that video is ranked even before written articles in certain searches, especially when the video is hosted on YouTube.

-Google owns YouTube and it’s rather partial to sending us there.
+Google owns YouTube, and it’s rather partial to sending us there.

 Embedded video enhances written content when the two are related.

-Once you’ve written a blog post, create a video using similar text so that you repurpose what you’ve written.
-This also works the other way around if you prefer to do video first.
+Repurposing also works the other way around if you prefer to do video first.

-Current rank
+Current Rank

 This sort of intelligence helps produce the content your audience craves.

 Try not to concentrate on one single key phrase.
-To rank well the website should be a hub of information.
+To rank well, the website should be a hub of information.
 Related key phrases support each other.

 You may find the site does really well for an unexpected term.